mjaakko/NeoStumbler/README.md

 from [Accrescent](https://accrescent.app/app/xyz.malkki.neostumbler).
 The advantage of using Accrescent is that only the assets needed for your device are downloaded.

+A modified version of the *full* variant is also available on [Google Play](https://play.google.com/store/apps/details?id=xyz.malkki.neostumbler.gplay).
+This version does not include the automatic scanning feature and contains some minor quirks to comply with Google Play policies.

 ## Features

 * Supports latest Android versions